erinfeaser311/marvelous-rabbit/content/posts/my-top-2020-goals.md

 ### P.S.
 Finding the best budgeting / wealth tracking tool possible

 Whether that means building it myself (spreadsheet + dashboarding tool), using something spreadsheet-related like Tiller Money, or a budgeting software like YNAB.

+I also have some ideas to build a tool to get recommendations from Facebook Marketplace emailed to me or send to me in a text!